NasosG/pik_pok/README.md

 ## Bugs and Issues

 Have a bug or an issue with this project?
-Send an email at blabla@blabla.gr
+Send an email at gnasos219@gmail.com

 ## Copyright and License